-Fend off sleep resentment
+1. Fend off sleep resentment

 There were times when I wanted to punch my snoring husband in the face when he lay next to me asleep while I was up breastfeeding our baby (again).
 Then I hated him even more when he’d fall asleep on the couch on the weekend because he’d had a broken night sleep the previous night.
 Yes, our baby woke me too, but I always get less sleep, I’d scream to myself.

-Divide and conquer the housework
+2. Divide and conquer the housework

 One thing that started to get us down was the added housework.
 Not only were we overwhelmed with taking care of a new human, but the build up of washing and dirty dishes was closing in on us.
 But rather than talk about it, I would explode in a tantrum at my partner when the mess really got to me.

-Visit your BC relationship
+3. Revisit your BC relationship

-Let each other learn and make mistakes
+4. Let each other learn and make mistakes

 My husband was way more of a softie than me when it came to our baby’s sleep.
 While I wasn’t into the cry-it-out method, I also didn’t jump at my baby’s every whimper, just in case he was transitioning between sleep cycles.
 Whenever I would wake to find my husband doing laps around our bedroom with our baby – because he’d woken him up to help him transition – gah, I wanted to cry.
 All my good work was being undone, I thought.

-Remember how you used to talk to each other
+5. Remember how you used to talk to each other

-My husband and I got into the bad habit of snapping at each other whenever we weren’t happy about something, rather than just “talking nicely” (as I tell my four-year-old).
+My husband and I got into the bad habit of snapping at each other whenever we weren’t happy about something, rather than just “talking nicely” (as I tell my now four-year-old).
 I guess, little or no sleep will do that, but it was counter-productive.
-We’d end up fighting about how we were relating to each other rather than discuss the problem.
+We’d end up fighting about how we were relating to each other rather than discussing the problem.

 You are sleep-deprived, irrational and emotional.
 Remember this and rather than lose it at your partner in the moment, save up issues you need to talk about for a time when you are feeling less fragile.

-Don’t ignore the sex elephant in the room
+6. Don’t ignore the sex elephant in the room